 25 Things that Living with Crohn's Disease Has Taught Me

 As I sit here, at my computer, on my 25th birthday (May 16th, 2016).
-I get a chance to reflect on the past seven years of my life.
-It has been 7.5 years since I began this crazy journey with Inflammatory Bowel Disease and I am so proud of the transformation that I have gone through to get to this point.
-As most of you know, May was also IBD Awareness Month, so I want to share with you what living with Crohn’s Disease has taught me.
+I get a chance to reflect on the past 7 years of my life.
+It has been 7.5 years since I began this crazy journey with inflammatory bowel disease and I am so proud of the transformation that I have gone through to get to this point.
+As most of you know, May was also IBD Awareness Month, so I want to share with you what living with Crohn's disease has taught me.

 3. It has taught me how to find and use my voice.
 As I got used to living with an autoimmune disease, I shared more about my journey and holistic perspective on living with Crohn's.
 What I never expected was that sharing what I was going through would help me heal, and it truly has.

 4. It has taught me how strong I really am.
-The multiple years without a diagnosis, the frustration and anger, the daily uncontrollable symptoms and pain, and the isolation that come with living with IBD has shown me that I am much stronger than I ever thought I could be.
+The multiple years without a diagnosis, the frustration and anger, the daily uncontrollable symptoms and pain, and the isolation that comes with living with Crohn's has shown me that I am much stronger than I ever thought I could be.